curohn/personal_blog/projects/personal_website.md

-### **Under Construction**
 While the foundation of the site is solid, several features are still in development, and content is being actively expanded.
-Feedback and suggestions are welcome as the site evolves!

  ---

 ### **Overview**
 This personal website serves as a central hub to showcase my portfolio, ongoing projects, and research endeavors.
 It is designed to highlight my technical expertise and provide visitors with insights into my work and professional journey.

-Please note that this site is still **under construction**, and additional features and enhancements are being actively developed.

 ---
 ### **Features**